 You are responsible for the consequences of contextualisation of any instantiated VM image, including credentials and certificates and for the operation of the VM from that point on.

-You are responsible for all lawful actions of the VM consumer.
+You are responsible to ensure that the VM consumer has seen and accepted the “AUP and Conditions of Use” and for all actions of the VM consumer compliant with the AUP.

 You recognise that the Infrastructure Organisation, the resource centres and the VOs reserve the right to block any endorsed image or terminate any instance of a virtual machine and associated user workload for administrative, operational or security reasons.